Welcome to Kent and Medway's health and care staff wellbeing support hub.

 The support is in addition to that already provided for staff via their own trusts and organisations.

-www.people.nhs.uk is a national resource set up to help you manage your own health and wellbeing whilst looking after others.
+www.people.nhs.uk is a national resource set up to help you manage your own health and wellbeing while looking after others.

-Alongside information about support available to you, the website includes more than short guides to help support you with skills and new ways to improve your experience of work.
+Alongside information about support available to you, the website includes short guides to help support you with skills and new ways to improve your experience of work.

 Visit www.people.nhs.uk to find out more.